-And even if you're not Jordan's build, you can use a similar boxing routine to chisel powerhouse arms, get a ripped core, or simply improve your speed and cardiovascular fitness.
+But even if you're not about to step into the ring with Rocky Balboa, you can use a boxing-style workout program to chisel powerhouse arms, get a ripped core, or simply improve your speed and cardiovascular fitness.
 Every sport has its physical demands, and boxing forces a fighter to develop power from the legs up—making for a great total-body workout.

 Frequency: Plan on training three days per week (Workout IV, V, and VI, etc.), resting at least a day between each session.
 Each week the workouts will change.
 What follows are weeks two through four of the program.